Guindillator/Certainty/README.md

 Labels from kmeans results of survey 2 and 3.
 Sorted by groups (Clusters 1, 2 and 3.
 Taking survey 2 as reference) to perform Jaccard similarity analysis.

 #### st_45_ground_truth_participants_3l
-Participants's ground truth about the appropriate category for the 45 statements based on "majority rule" approach.
+Participants' ground truth about the appropriate category for the 45 statements based on "majority rule" approach.

 #### st_45_ground_truth_author_3l
 Author's ground truth about the appropriate category for the 45 statements based on "majority rule" approach.